Financial Advice for Care Fees in Tunbridge Wells

 We will explain in plain English the rules that are relevant to your own situation and ensure that you're receiving the benefits you're entitled to receive – where you aren't, we'll advise how you can claim them.
 If you need to pay for care and your capital is below £23,250 the LA will make an assessment to see how much you have to pay towards your fees and what assistance they will provide.

 In certain cases the NHS may fund care fees.
 NHS Continuing Healthcare is a package of continuing care provided outside hospital, arranged and funded solely by the NHS.
 This is for people with a complex medical condition that requires a lot of care and support or those who need highly specialised nursing support.
-Click here for details about NHS Continuing Healthcare.
+For more information about NHS Continuing Healthcare, please visit https://www.gov.uk/government/publications/nhs-continuing-healthcare-and-nhs-funded-nursing-care-public-information-leaflet.

 Exploring The Funding Options